AlexWorx/ALib-Class-Library/docs/pages/prepro.md

 Besides the internal use to select \alib library code, the symbols can be used with custom code for the same purpose.
-This is especially necessary if a custom software is designed to work with different \alibdists and different optional feature sets of \alib.
+This is especially necessary if a custom software is designed to work with different \alibbuilds and different optional feature sets of \alib.

 All symbols are documented with: